Procentaurus/Linear_eqautions_solver/README.md

 File Solver.py contains implementation of Gauss-Seidl method, Jacobi method and special version of LU factorization, that is dedicated to operations on banded matrices.

+File ErrorManager.py contains simple implementation of counting resisuum  of counted solution and later counting second norm of it.